RobBowman/robbowman.github.io/_posts/2025-07-14-integrate-conference.md

 Another highlight for me was the session by [Toon Vanhoutte](https://yourazurecoach.com/2025/06/10/looking-back-at-integrate-2025/).
 I always enjoy Toon’s sessions and this one was no exception.
 He shared his real-world experience, using Azure to develop a solution to improve custom support for a company that supplier pallet boilers.

-I'd also like to thank our friends and conference sponsor [Affinus](https://www.affinus.com/) for making Tom so welcome on his first conference.
+I'd also like to thank our friends at [ARRT](https://arrt.uk.com/) and [Affinus](https://www.affinus.com/) for making Tom so welcome on his first conference.

 ![](../images/integrate-2025/all-attendees.png)